 "Why do you want to pen the baby?"

-"Because there'll be times that we need him out of underfoot."
+"Because there'll be times that we need him out from underfoot."

-"Right, okay," he frowned and took a deep breath.
-"Put together a high chair, tied a swing up in the garden, phoned Mickey, went round to the neighbours for toys and books, and I may or may not have built a tree house."
+"Right, okay," he grinned and took a deep breath. "-Put together a high chair, installed a swing on the balcony, phoned the boys and girls at Torchwood, went round to the neighbours for toys and books, and I may or may not have built a tree house."

-The Doctor gave Rose a crinkly-eyed smile and a wink, twirled trusty screwdriver and sheathed it in his pocket.
-She rolled her eyes.
+The Doctor gave Rose a crinkly-eyed smile and a wink, twirled trusty screwdriver, and holstered the device in his recently acquired tool belt.

 "Well.
 He's a bit bigger than a human one-and-four-month-old, and he speaks better, but other than that I think he's still in the normal range."